rjacobsen0/NonprofitDonationForm/README.md

   - On ASP.NET MVC all routes go through a controller, so I didn't realize right away that in Drupal a form does not need a controller.

+  - Possibilities for how to integrate Stripe:
+    + Use Checkout (go directly to js somehow)
+    + stripe_webform (someone else has done work on this, but it has poor documentation)
+    + Stripe.js and Elements

+  - I'm going to first try stripe_webform and see what that's like.
+Install first, then read the code to see if I can figure out how to call it.
+Also need to install Webform and Contribute.
+Was worried that it would be one dependancy after another but two (Webform and Contribute) is not too bad.
+While this looks promising it is un-usable for now.
+Needs to be documented.
+Rolling back.

+  -